ealn/Hash_Table/README.txt

 Where:

-ID: Idenficator for a register in the table
+ID: Identifier for a register in the table
 N:  Hash table size